-Residents' rights were promoted by the care and support provided in the centre.
-All of the staff team had attended human rights training and told the inspector that it positively impacted their work with residents.
+Overall, residents' rights were promoted by the care and support provided in the centre.
+A number of the staff team had attended human rights training and told the inspector that it positively impacted their work with residents.
 There was evidence that residents were consulted with, regarding their choice and preferences for meals and activities.
-A rights assessment and rights awareness document had been completed for each of the residents and included details of identified actions to be progressed.
-Each of the residents had their own bedroom which promoted their dignity and independence.
 Staff were observed to treat residents with dignity and respect.
-Residents had access to advocacy services and advocacy discussed at residents meetings.
+Residents had access to advocacy services.
+In 2022, one of the residents was supported to access independent advocacy services.
 The residents guide had been reviewed and included information on residents rights.
-The provider had an identified human rights officer and a regional steering advocacy committee that provides oversight on advocacy issues as they arise.
+The provider had an identified human rights officer and a regional steering advocacy committee that provided oversight on advocacy issues as they arise.
+A rights assessment document had been completed for residents and included details of identified actions to be progressed.
+However, two of the residents in one of the houses shared a bedroom.
+This meant that for these residents, their dignity and independence was not being promoted to the optimum level.